NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/mobile front-end testing/Mining Android App Usages for Generating Actionable GUI-based Execution Scenarios.md

 Mining GUI-based models from ==event logs== collected during routine executions To generate [[ESG (event sequence graph)]]:
-- filter the events mined from the app with "feasible events", detected with a static analysis
+- filter the events mined from the app with "feasible events", detected with a [[static analysis]]
 - exploits a space of possible interaction paths

 Monkeylab is independent from specific Android devices or API platform versions

 The system:
 - mimics a manual system, interacting with the [[SUT (system under test)]] naturally using GUI based actions or gestures
 - has context awareness of an app's execution history.
 This is made possible by using  [[LM (word n-gram language model)]] to generate event sequences, that consider program structure and previous executions.
-Both static and dynamic analysis are combined to augment the vocabulary used by LMs
+Both static and [[dynamic analysis]] are combined to augment the vocabulary used by LMs
 - generate actionable scenarios as sequences of events that can be reproduced automatically.
 These streams are human readable sequences that developers can easily comprehend and that are not couple to locations in the screen
-- can be executed remotely avoiding instrumentation overhead
+- can be executed remotely avoiding [[Instrumentation]] overhead

 The process:
 1. developer/testers use the app naturally